France Gall: 1965–1968: International breakthrough

-Also in 1966, Gall released another successful song written by Gainsbourg titled "Les sucettes" (Lollipops).
-Although the song was ostensibly about a young girl who likes aniseed-flavoured lollipops, plays-on-words in the lyrics implied another meaning, that of oral sex.
-Gall was 18 at the time the song was released, and she maintained that she was ignorant of the song's double entendres.
-She said she had sung "with an innocence of which I'm proud" and later said that this humiliation caused her to avoid going out in public after being "betrayed by the adults around me".
-She then refused to sing the song and vowed never to work with Gainsbourg again.
-Gall left for a tour in Japan shortly after the song was released and it has been stated that she felt mistrust for producers until meeting Michel Berger.
+In 1966, Gall released another successful song written by Gainsbourg titled "Les Sucettes".
+Although the song was ostensibly about a young girl who likes aniseed-flavoured lollipops, plays-on-words in the lyrics implied another meaning, alluding to oral sex.
+Gall was 18 at the time the song was released, and she maintained that she was unaware of the song's double entendres.
+She later stated that this had led her to feel humiliated and betrayed by the adults around her.